kellyfay94/fetch/README.md

 To run the "./fetch" command inside the container, execute:
     `docker run --rm -it fay_chris_fetch sh`

-And then use the prompt to execute the fetch
+And then use the prompt to execute the fetch application per the instructions in "Fetch Arguments"

 ### Local
 Requirements: Go 1.17
 1. Checkout this repo to the dir "`go env GOPATH`/github.com/kellyfay94/fetch"